josh-works/battleship/readme.md

 ----------------

+# Housekeeping

+This document is meant to be read and worked through top-to-bottom, and as much as possible, I've captured stream-of-conciousness kind of stuff.
+I really want to make legible my process, as an aid to others.

+This is the kind of learning I do particularly well with, when pairing with experts, so I'm more-or-less building a resource that I wish already existed.

+I believe _speed_ is important, because if you feel like you can move quickly and confidently, you can do a lot.

+That's why I try to make it clear how much time I'm spending on this, as I go.
+As I write this word, I'm a little over one hour into this project, and I'm just about to start Iteration 2.
+That's why I include links to specific commits, so you can see how and why this code/repository has changed.

+If you feel like your time is particularly slow compared to this, you should "move slowly" and try to pick up as much as you can.
+It's worth going slowly.

+> Slow is smooth, and smooth is fast.

+_Off to Iteration 2!_

+# Iteration 1:

 ## Basic setup

 We've got an interaction pattern.
 At minimum, a ship and a cell.
 I can see what methods it'll respond to, so I'm going to frame both out (in the library _and_ test files) but leave it blank.